-A 2 + 2 program allows a student to complete a twoyear degree at Bainbridge State College and then finish the 4-year degree through another institution on Bainbridge State College's campus or online.
-An agreement with Georgia Southwestern State University allows students at Bainbridge State to earn bachelor's degrees in Nursing, Computer Information Systems, or Business Administration (majoring in Marketing & Management or in Accounting) online.
-For more information on the Georgia Southwestern business program, contact Spencer Stewart, Registrar, at Bainbridge State College.
+A 2 + 2 program allows a student to complete a two-year degree at Bainbridge State College and then finish the 4-year degree through another institution on Bainbridge State College's campus or online.

+An agreement with Georgia Southwestern State University allows students at Bainbridge State to earn bachelor's degrees in Nursing, Computer Information Systems, or Business Administration (majoring in Marketing, Management, Human Resource Management, or in Accounting) online.
+For more information on the Georgia Southwestern business program, contact Spencer Stewart, Associate Dean of Student Affairs, at Bainbridge State College.

 An agreement with Thomas University allows students at Bainbridge State to earn a bachelor's degree in education (early, middle, or secondary) on the BSC campus.
-For more information on the Thomas University program, contact Valley Rogers, Associate Professor of Education.
 BSC also has an articulation agreement with Thomas University for a bachelor's in nursing.